MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-api/index.md

 ---
-title: "Map Control API Reference | Microsoft Docs"
+title: "Map Control API Reference - Web | Microsoft Docs"
 description: The overview page for the Map Control API Reference section describes its methods and properties and contains a table with descriptions for each of the API components in the Microsoft.Maps namespace and links to articles with detailed information for each. ms.custom: "" ms.date: "02/28/2018"